 - Subject to list no. 7 below, in the case of a registered person's of goods or rendering of services at retail to purchasers who are not VAT registered persons, the Minister or Revenue may by directive provide that a receipt or simplified form of VAT invoice may be used instead of a VAT invoice.

 - The Minister of Revenue may by directive waive a registered person's obligation to issue a receipt or tax invoice for cash sales if the total consideration for the entire supply does not exceed 10 birr.

-A registered person or any other person liable for tax under this proclamation shall maintain for 10 years in Ethiopia
+A registered person or any other person liable for tax under the VAT proclamation should maintain for 10 years in Ethiopia, the: